armonic/armonic/README.md

   `armonic-cli-local lifecycle`

-We have implemented two dummy lifecycle:
+Two dummy lifecycle are available:

 * *WebServer* simulates a webserver service,
 * *WebSite* simulates a website and depends of *WebServer*.

-To activate the webserver run:
+For instance, to activate the webserver run:

   `armonic-cli-local -v provide-call //WebServer//start`